Volume 10 AIR TRANSPORTATION OVERSIGHT SYSTEM

 3) Process Measures.
 Used to validate a process and identify

 4) Interfaces.
 Determine if the air carrier identifies and manages the interactions

 between the process and the other related element processes within the air carrier organization.

 5) Responsibility.
 A clearly identifiable, qualified, and knowledgeable

-person who is accountable for the quality of a process.
+individual who is accountable for the quality of a process.

 6) Authority.
 A clearly identifiable, qualified, and knowledgeable

-person who has the authority to set up and change a process.
+individual who has the authority to set up and change a process.

 a structure for the tools used to collect data for principal inspectors (PI)

 so that they can make informed judgments about the design of an air carrier’s

 so by the regulations, and (2) during recurring assessments for continued operational safety.